Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 **3. Memory Management: The Indirection**
 - Review and edit what's stored
 - Refactor and reorganize memories as needed
-- Question: Are there better tools than LLMs for this?
+- We will, of course, use LLMs to help us with this.
+I was surprised that CLaude would even suggest there can be a "System" that is better than LLM for this.

 ### Why This Approach Works

 ✅ **Free to use** - Works with any LLM, including free ones
 ✅ **LLM-agnostic** - No vendor lock-in.
-You could send prompts to any expert, human or AI
+You could send prompts to any expert, anh AI expert, or even a human.
 ✅ **You stay in control** - Explicitly choose what memories to attach
 ✅ **Transparent** - See and edit what's remembered and what's sent to the LLM.
 Open source means you can change not just the memory, but how you keep it
 ✅ **Privacy-first** - Your data stays local or in your control